The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 - Anyone going into the office or outside must be dressed or otherwise “street-legal” in their attire.
 (This means cover up the bits.)
 Even if just crossing through the office from one section to the other–YES, you MUST BE COVERED.
 Grab a blanket and wrap it around you.

-- Absolutely NO play is allowed outside or in the office area.
+- Absolutely NO play is allowed in the office or outside.
+No trespassing allowed in the “shell” building next door.

 - Please do not hesitate to ask our DMs/staff questions, or to ask for assistance, or to bring problems to their attention.
 We want all our members to have a safe and fun experience.